-Let $Z_1, \ldots, Z_n$, be iid samples from a general class of probability densities $p(Z; \theta)$ parameterized by $\theta^T = (\beta^T, \eta^T)$, where $\beta \in \mathbb{R}^q$ denotes the set of target parameters, and $\eta$ denotes a possibly infinite dimensional set of nuisance parameters.
-This type of model is termed semi-parametric, since it has both a parametric and a non-parametric component.
-The goal of statistical inference in semi-parametric models is to find ``the best" estimator of $\beta$ in the model, denoted by $\widehat{\beta}$.
-We will consider \emph{regular asymptotically linear (RAL)} estimators, which are estimators of the form
+Let $Z_1, \ldots, Z_n,$ be iid samples from a general class of probability densities $p(Z; \theta)$ parameterized by $\theta^T = (\beta^T, \eta^T),$ where $\beta \in \mathbb{R}^q$ denotes the set of target parameters, and $\eta$ denotes a possibly infinite dimensional set of nuisance parameters.
+The goal of statistical inference in semiparametric models is to find ``the best" estimator of $\beta$ in the model, denoted by $\widehat{\beta}.$ We will consider \emph{regular asymptotically linear (RAL)} estimators, which are estimators of the form

-where $\phi \in \mathbb{R}^q$ with mean zero and finite variance, $o_p(1)$ denotes a term that approaches to zero in probability, and $\phi(Z_i)$ is the \emph{influence function (IF)} of the $i$th observation for the parameter vector $\beta$.
-RAL estimators are consistent and asymptotically normal, with the variance of the estimator given by its IF:
+where $\phi \in \mathbb{R}^q$ with mean zero and finite variance, $o_p(1)$ denotes a term that approaches to zero in probability, and $\phi(Z_i)$ is the \emph{influence function (IF)} of the $i$th observation for the parameter vector $\beta.$ RAL estimators are consistent and asymptotically normal, with the variance of the estimator given by its IF,